 On the other hand, there are obvious risks to relying solely on existing customers.
 Diversifying your customer base or product mix spreads those risks.
-Read more about strategic planning for business growth.

 Following the same business model, but bigger, is not the only route to growth.
 There are other strategic growth options that might provide better business growth opportunities.
 These can include outsourcing or franchising your business.

 Your current success doesn't necessarily mean that you will automatically be able to seize new business opportunities.
 Every major move needs planning in the same way as a new business launch.
 You should:

 - make sure that the new ideas suit your strengths and your vision of where the business is going